liangdahong/SMCustomViewXIB/README.md

 	pod 'SMCustomViewXIB', '~> 0.0.2'

-Second, install JHUD into your project:
+Second, install SMCustomViewXIB into your project:

 	pod install